SkyrilHD/Dell-Exx50-Hackintosh/README.md

 If you experience no internet with AirportItlwm, I suggest switching to itlwm and see if it works there.

+Since Monterey, the Bluetooth implementation has changed and therefore causes issues such as: Bluetooth will be broken after sleep.
+As a workaround, typing the following command in Terminal may fix this issue: `sudo killall -9 bluetoothd BlueTool`

 If you want Continuity features: Buy a Broadcom card on eBay or your trusted website.
 You can check the Dortania buyers guide to see which card is the better option: [Link](https://dortania.github.io/Wireless-Buyers-Guide/)

 ## Touchscreen